Axe (film)

 Axe is a 1974 American independent horror film written and directed by Frederick R. Friedel and starring Leslie Lee.
 Its plot follows a trio of criminals who lodge at a rural farmhouse where a teenage girl resides with her disabled grandfather.
-After one of the men attempt to rape her, she enacts revenge.
+After one of the men attempts to rape her, she enacts revenge.

 Originally titled Lisa, Lisa, the film is one of the famous "video nasties" that was banned in the United Kingdom in the early 1980s.

 Plot

-A group of three mobsters—Steele, Lomax, and Billy—enter a hotel room and await Aubrey, a local man who owes them money.
+3 mobsters—Steele, Lomax, and Billy—enter a hotel room and await Aubrey, a local man who owes them money.
 Aubrey arrives with his male lover shortly after, and Lomax shoves a burning cigar down his throat before beating him to death.
 Aubrey's lover leaps to his death from the 12th-floor window.

 Afterward, Steele, Lomax, and Billy drive through the countryside.
 Billy is remorseful for their crime, while Steele and Lomax are indifferent.
-Steele and Lomax relentlessly terrorize a female clerk, tearing off her blouse before firing a gun above her head and pouring Coca-Cola on her during a stop at a grocery store.
+Steele and Lomax relentlessly terrorize a female clerk, tearing off her blouse before firing a gun above her head, which breaks a ketchup bottle on her during a stop at a grocery store.

-The next day, the three men seek lodging at a remote farmhouse where an impassive young woman, Lisa, lives a solitary existence with her disabled grandfather.
-She is notably evasive toward the men but agrees to allow them to spend the night when they claim that Billy has fallen ill.
+The next day, the men seek lodging at a remote farmhouse where an impassive young woman, Lisa, lives a solitary existence with her disabled grandfather.
+She is notably evasive toward the men but agrees to let them spend the night when they claim Billy has fallen ill.
 When the police arrive searching for the men, Lomax and Steele threaten Lisa with a gun, and she wards the officers away, assuring them she has not seen the criminals.
-At dinner, Lisa serves the three men a chicken she slaughtered that morning.
+At dinner, Lisa serves the men a chicken she slaughtered that morning.
 While the men eat, Lisa attempts to cut herself in the upstairs bathroom but is interrupted by Billy, who knocks on the door.